-They boost the immune system, reduce bad cholesterol and increase good cholesterol levels, alleviate the symptoms of irritable bowel syndrome and other gastrointestinal disorders, and help prevent yeast infections, urinary tract infections, and some types of cancer.
+They boost the immune system, reduce bad cholesterol and increase good cholesterol levels, alleviate the symptoms of irritable bowel syndrome and other gastrointestinal disorders, and help prevent yeast infections, and urinary tract infections.

-In fact, if you have diarrhea or you take antibiotics, it’s good to consume yogurt with active cultures to help restore the good gut bacteria.
+In fact, if we have diarrhea or we take antibiotics, it’s good to consume yogurt with active cultures to help restore the good gut bacteria.
 Another interesting fact about yogurt is that it contains less lactose than milk.

-This means that people with lactose intolerance might even tolerate it, unlike milk.
+This means that those with lactose intolerance might even tolerate it, unlike milk.

-What’s more, yogurt might help improve blood pressure and glucose levels in people with diabetes.
-But, make sure you choose low-fat yogurt, such as fat-free Greek yogurt.
+What’s more, yogurt might help improve blood pressure and glucose levels in those with diabetes.
+But, they should make sure they choose low-fat yogurt, such as fat-free Greek yogurt.

 A cup of plain, fat-free yogurt contains 500mg of calcium, 0.5g of fat, 19g of carbs, and 127 calories.
 The glycemic index of plain yogurt is 14, while that of fruited yogurt is 36.

 How to Choose